PostreslesCODE/Audio-Noder/README.md

 # Description

-This is an app that allows/generates static permanent(stays on reboot and apps reapearing) audio node links.
+This is an app that allows/generates static permanent (while the app is running) audio node links that stay on reboot and apps reapearing.

 Also has a mixer and virtual mics that you can route to if you need them.